28raining/visiojs/package/README.md

 ![visiojs demo](https://raw.githubusercontent.com/28raining/visiojs/main/package/demo.png)

 Use this library to build flow charts and circuits inside the browser.
 Size is ~100KB gzipped

+visiojs is great because
+- It works on touch devices
+- The state is stored in json format, allowing easy undo / redo / save / manpiulation
+- easily integrated into React projects or into simple vanilla js
+- User has total visual control through css classes
+- strictly snaps everything to the grid (you may hide the grid using css and set it to 1px steps)
+- lightweight - 100KB including d3.js

 ## Examples of how to use visiojs